larryob78/robot-editor/README.md

 ```

 Open `http://localhost:8000` in your browser to access the UI.
 Uploaded files, project metadata, previews, and exports are stored under `backend/data/`.

+### Optional Slack integration

+Provide an incoming webhook URL to mirror LuminaCut activity into a Slack channel.
+You can either:

+- Set the `SLACK_WEBHOOK_URL` environment variable before launching the server, **or**
+- Use the **Slack integration** card in the UI to paste the webhook URL and run a connection test.

+When connected, LuminaCut posts notifications for new uploads, instruction completions or failures, and exports.

 ## Example workflow